twitter/communitynotes/content/ranking-notes.md

 **July 13, 2022**

 - To prevent manipulation of helpfulness scores through deletion of notes, notes that are deleted will continue to be assigned note statuses based on the ratings they received.
 These statuses are factored into author helpfulness scores.
-- Valid Ratings Definition Update: instead of just the first 5 ratings on a note, all ratings will be valid if they are within the first 48 hours after note creation and were created before the note first received its status of Currently Rated Helpful or Currently Rated Not Helpful (or if its status flipped between Currently Rated Helpful and Currently Rated Not Helpful, then all ratings will be valid up until that flip occurred).
+- Valid Ratings Definition Update: instead of just the first 5 ratings on a note, all ratings will be valid if they are within the first 48 hours after note creation and were created before the note first received its status of Helpful or Not Helpful (or if its status flipped between Helpful and Not Helpful, then all ratings will be valid up until that flip occurred).
 - To make the above two changes possible, we are releasing a new dataset, note status history, which contains timestamps for when each note received statuses, and the timestamp and hashed participant ID of the author of a note.
 This data file is being populated now and will be available on the Birdwatch [Data Download](https://twitter.com/i/birdwatch/download-data) page beginning Monday July 18, 2022.

 **Mar 09, 2022**